rust-lang/rustc-perf/triage/README.md

   regression, consider requesting a backout.
 It may be worth looking through the comments to see if any perf CI runs were done, and whether the regression was expected.
 - Add an entry to the triage log.
-Include the PR title, a link to it, and a link to the performance results.
+Include the PR title and number, a link to the PR comment you added mentioning the performange effect, and a link to the performance results.
 Include useful details, such as the size of the regression/improvement, and any promises of follow-up action from authors in the case of a regression.

 Difficult cases: the merge was a rollup of multiple PRs.
 - Look through the PRs and try to determine which was the cause.
 Often you